AdobeDocs/experience-manager-65.en/help/assets/indesign.md

 ![chlimage_1-96](assets/chlimage_1-96.png)

-* **Page Extraction Handler**: From the drop down list, select the handler that you want to use.
+* **Page Extraction Handler**: From the popup list, select the handler that you want to use.
 An extraction handler operates on a specific rendition, chosen by a related `RenditionPicker` (see the `ExtractionHandler` API).
 In a standard AEM installation the following is available:

-  * IDML Export Extraction Handler
-    Operates on the `IDML` rendition generated in the MediaExtract step.
+  * IDML Export Extraction Handle: Operates on the `IDML` rendition generated in the MediaExtract step.

 * **Page Name**: Specify the name you want to have assigned to the resulting page.
 If left blank then the name is "page" (or a derivative if "page" already exists).